ArtieGras/composer-ticker-canary/README.md

 ## No support

 This software is provided as-is.
-There is no support channel — no email to write to, no Discord to ping, no issues queue being monitored.
+There is no support channel — no email to write to, no issues queue being monitored.
 The README is the documentation.
 If something doesn't work and the troubleshooting section doesn't help, you're on your own.
+You can always ask an AI agent to help troubleshoot.

 If you're not comfortable with that, this might not be the right tool for you.
 If you find bugs and want to fix them, fork it and fix it yourself — that's what the MIT License is for.